Home Product Download News Faq Forums About

 How are quotes being retrieved?

-No, Adaptive Modeler only reads quotes from files.
-Most providers of quotes data provide software to write the received data to files in a format specified by the user.
+No, Adaptive Modeler only reads quotes from ASCII (CSV) files.
+Most providers of market data provide software to export the received data to ASCII (CSV) files.
+Also several third party conversion tools exist.
+For more information, see Market data.

 What quote data formats does Adaptive Modeler support?